WeZZard/Gatsblog/content/_posts/2019-03-03-notes-on-design-of-gatsblog/index.md

 You can find that the simplified geometry of letter "x" is much smaller than that of letter capital "K".
-In fact, the differences between the the sizes of simplified geometries of letters vary over different font sizes.
+In fact, the differences between the sizes of simplified geometries of letters vary over different font sizes.
 But how should we understand these size gaps?

 The letter-frequency table below is taken from Pavel Mička's website[^1], which cites Robert Lewand's *Cryptological Mathematics*.